 A South Dakota non-compete agreement can be used to restrict the information that someone can share during and after a term of employment.
-It can also be used to limit where someone can work during or following employment with a specific business.
-The goal of a South Dakota non-compete agreement is to prevent confidential information from being shared by current and former employees.
+It can also limit where someone can work during or following employment with a specific business.

 Is a Non-Compete Legally Enforceable in South Dakota?